giantswarm/prometheus/CONTRIBUTING.md

 # How to contribute

-PROJECT is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
+Prometheus is Apache 2.0 licensed and accepts contributions via GitHub pull requests.
 This document outlines some of the conventions on commit message formatting, contact points for developers and other resources to make getting your contribution into PROJECT easier.